mattdowdell/notes/style/testing.md

 assert.NoError(t, err)
 ```

+Generally [`testify/require`] helpers should be used in the Arrange section to ensure fallible setup
+has completed correctly.
+Conversely, [`testify/assert`] should be used in the Assert section to
+allow all returned values to be checked in parallel.

 In rare situations, the Arrange or Assert section may be empty.
 If this occurs, the comment should
 remain in case later additions to the test make use of it.

-The Arrange section can be empty when
+The Arrange section can be empty when testing a simple pure function, or when the setup is completed
-testing a simple pure function, or when the setup is completed whilly within a [test table] field.
+wholly within a [test table] field.

-The Assert section can be empty when no values are returned.
-Alternatively, the Assert section may
+The Assert section can be empty when no values are returned within the Act section.
+Alternatively,
-be empty when validating a panic as this can only be handled in the Act section.
+the Assert section may be empty when validating a panic as this can only be handled in the Act
+section.
 For example:

 ```go
 // arrange